itay/node-cover/README.markdown

 ### Standing on the shoulders of giants

-I would be amiss to not mention that the hard work in this library were done by [substack] with his work on [bunker], and by [Chris Dickinson] with his work on [runforcover].
+I would be amiss to not mention that the hard work in this library was by [Chris Dickinson] with his work on [runforcover].
 In reality, Cover is a fork of runforcover, fixing some of the issues and making it more usable.

+The original version of Cover used [substack]'s excellent [bunker] library, but it has recently been moved to using [esprima] and a new code homegrown instrumentation library.

 ### Known Issues

 There are currently a few known issues that I am working on:

-1. You cannot use process.stdin in your program.
-This is because of a bug in Node itself, where it will cause the program to not exit.
-Working on a fix.

-2. There is currently a bug in [bunker] in regards to wrapping code incorrectly, causing code to become not-executable.
-This happens in `vows`, for example.
-The workaround is to simply exclude those files from code coverage.
+1. If you use 'global' to pass state between modules (mocha does this, for example), then you might run into issues.
+Cover runs modules as if they were executed with `NODE_MODULE_CONTEXTS` was set.

+2. If you start new node processes, Cover won't work with those, as it instruments by hooking into `require`.

 ### Usage